top of page

 MAULIOLA KE‘EHI

-Established in 2019, Mauliola Ke‘ehi builds on the legacy of the traditional families of Ke‘ehi including the Kupihea ʻohana.
+Established in 2019, Mauliola Ke‘ehi builds on the legacy of the traditional families of Ke‘ehi, including the Kupihea ʻohana.
 With the kuleana to steward the legacy of Ke‘ehi and Mauliola (formerly known as Sand Island), Mauliola Ke‘ehi promotes the healing of people and place through intentional, facilitated huakaʻi to the healing waters of Ke‘ehi.

 IMG_6485.jpeg